sei-international/NemoMod.jl/README.md

 # For more information

-The NEMO team includes several SEI staff: [Jason Veysey](https://www.sei.org/people/jason-veysey/), [Charlie Heaps](https://www.sei.org/people/charles-heaps/), [Eric Kemp-Benedict](https://www.sei.org/people/eric-kemp-benedict/), and [Taylor Binnington](https://www.sei.org/people/taylor-binnington/).
+The NEMO team includes several SEI staff: [Jason Veysey](https://www.sei.org/people/jason-veysey/), [Charlie Heaps](https://www.sei.org/people/charles-heaps/), and [Taylor Binnington](https://www.sei.org/people/taylor-binnington/).
 Please feel free to contact any of us for more information or if you have questions.